Copyright, Grants, Access, and Ownership Declaration:

 Copyright and Ownership:

-- Use of Rights: All proprietary rights other than copyrights, such as employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding rights.
-The right to use all or part of this article, including tables and figures in future works of their own, provided that the proper acknowledgment is made to the publisher as copyright holder.
-The right to make copies of this article for their own use, but not for sale.
+- Use of Rights: The article provides ownership rights, in addition to copyrights, for various things such as employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding rights.
+When using tables and figures in future works, it’s vital to give proper credit to the publisher as the copyright owner of the article.
+Making copies of the article for personal use is allowed, but selling them is prohibited.

 Protecting Author Rights: